Nebraska Medicaid Definition

 Income is counted differently when only one spouse applies for Regular Medicaid / Aged Blind and Disabled; The income of both the applicant spouse and the non-applicant spouse is calculated towards the applicant’s income eligibility.
 For more information on how Medicaid counts income, click here.

 What Defines “Assets”

-Countable (non-exempt) assets include cash and most anything that can easily be converted to cash to be used to pay for the cost of long-term care.
-Other countable assets include stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
-However, for Medicaid eligibility, there are also many assets that are considered exempt (non-countable).
-Exemptions include personal belongings, such as clothing, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant must live in the home or have intent to return, and in 2022, their home equity interest must not be greater than $636,000.
+Countable (non-exempt) assets include cash and most anything that can easily be converted to cash to be used to pay for long-term care.
+This includes stocks, bonds, investments, IRAs, credit union, savings, and checking accounts, and real estate in which one does not reside.
+There are also many assets that are exempt (non-countable).
+Exemptions include personal belongings, such as clothing, household furnishings, an automobile, irrevocable burial trusts, and generally one’s primary home.
+For home exemption, the Medicaid applicant must live in the home or have intent to return, and in 2022, their home equity interest must not be greater than $636,000.
 Equity interest is the amount of the home’s value owned by the applicant.
 If a non-applicant spouse lives in the home, it is exempt regardless of any other circumstances.

 Qualifying When Over the Limits